 ID number Authority Responsible Purpose Site/Legal Description Lifetime of Designation Conditions Apply?
 Map reference Zoning and other use of land in respect of the distribution of water for supply (including irrigation and stockwater) meter access strip on each side the easement strip.
 85 Ashburton Lyndhurst Irrigation Limited Distribution (including associated diversion, intake, conveyance, storage and discharge) of water through the Ashburton Lyndhurst Irrigation scheme, and associated operation, maintenance, erection, installation, replacement, alteration, removal and other use of land in respect of the distribution of water for supply (including irrigation and stockwater) The area/location of the designation is the area/location of the easements for conveying water held by Ashburton Lyndhurst Irrigation Limited which is the width of the easement strip specified in the easement document plus a 6 meter access strip on each side the easement strip.
-Has been given effect to. Νο R44, R65 Rural B 86 Mayfield Hinds Irrigation Limited Distribution (including associated diversion, intake, With the exception of the designation descriptions provided for individual properties listed Has been given effect to.
+Has been given effect to.
+No R44, R65 Rural B 86 Mayfield Hinds Irrigation Limited Distribution (including associated diversion, intake, With the exception of the designation descriptions provided for individual properties listed Has been given effect to.
 No R76, R83 Rural B

 ID number Authority Responsible Purpose Site/Legal Description Lifetime of Designation Conditions Apply?
-Map reference Zoning

-conveyance, storage below, in all other instances

-and discharge) of where there are easements for

-water through the conveying water held by Mayfield

-Mayfield Hinds Hinds Irrigation Limited the

-Irrigation scheme, area/location of the designation

-and associated is the width of the easement

-operation, strip specified in the easement

-maintenance, document plus a 6 meter access

-erection, strip on each side the easement

-installation, strip.

-replacement,

-alteration, removal For the properties listed below,

-and other use of where there are easements for

-land in respect of conveying water held by

-the distribution of Mayfield Hinds Irrigation Limited

-water for supply the area/location of the

-(including irrigation designation is the width of the

-and stockwater) easement strip only, as specified

-in the easement document:

-Lot 2 Deposited Plan 51232;

-Lot 1 Deposited Plan 51232;

-Lot 3 Deposited Plan 51232;

-Lot 10-11 Deposited Plan

-2005, Rural Section 34205,

-Rural Section 36296 and

-Part Rural Section 36376;

-Lot 4 Deposited Plan 27824;

-• Part Rural Section 30797,

-Part Rural Section 30798,

-Part Rural Section 33982,
+Map reference Zoning conveyance, storage and discharge) of water through the Mayfield Hinds Irrigation scheme, and associated operation, maintenance, erection, installation, replacement, alteration, removal and other use of land in respect of the distribution of water for supply (including irrigation and stockwater) below, in all other instances where there are easements for conveying water held by Mayfield Hinds Irrigation Limited the area/location of the designation is the width of the easement strip specified in the easement document plus a 6 meter access strip on each side the easement strip.
+For the properties listed below, where there are easements for conveying water held by Mayfield Hinds Irrigation Limited the area/location of the designation is the width of the easement strip only, as specified in the easement document: Lot 2 Deposited Plan 51232; Lot 1 Deposited Plan 51232; Lot 1 Deposited Plan 51232; Lot 10-11 Deposited Plan 2005, Rural Section 34205, Rural Section 34205, Rural Section 34205, Rural Section 36376; Lot 4 Deposited Plan 27824; Part Rural Section 30797, Part Rural Section 30798, Part Rural Section 33982,